tonymanero/manero/README.md

 This will create a trait `ManeroConfigTrait.php` from the container-implementations configuration `config.json`.

-Therer will be some manual labour needed to finalize the configuration due to quirks in the way f.e.
+There will be some manual labour needed to finalize the configuration due to quirks in the way f.e.
 ZendExpressive configures it's DI.

 You will also need to provide the propper namespace for the trait.